Breese Stevens Field, Madison, WI

 We bring together some of Wisconsin's top chefs and beverage professionals, who make amazing food and drink.
 You bring cash and exchange it for the aforementioned food and drink.
 We won't be accepting credit cards, but there will be ATMs on site.

-Music will be provided by The Earthlings, Annapurna, DJ Radish; and Underground Aerial will be performing throughout the event!
-There will also be coloring book pages, hands-on activities by the Discovery Building about the science of food, and yard games.
+Music will be provided by Panchromatic Steel and The Beat Chefs; and Underground Aerial will be performing throughout the event!
+There will also be coloring book pages and yard games!

 Yes!
-2017's event raised over $10,000 for the Community Action Coalition for South Central Wisconsin and the River Food Pantry.
+2018's event raised over $10,000 for the Community Action Coalition for South Central Wisconsin and the Sunshine Place.

-From lamb chop lollipops to magic coffee ice cream and everything in between the 2019 menu is loaded with deliciousness.
+From Poke Cannoli to pancake-battered cheese curds and everything in between the 2019 menu is loaded with deliciousness.

 Full menu has not been released, yet.

 Yes, yes, yes, for sure.
 More than half of the booths offered a vegetarian or modifiable-to-vegetarian dishes in 2018.
 Keep checking in to see when our 2019 items are announced.
 All vegan and vegetarian items will be denoted.

 Yes, check back in closer to August 18 to see exactly which booths will have gluten-free items.